The ultimate guide to Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios in Orlando (updated for 2025)

 The Millennium Falcon inside Star Wars: Galaxy’s Edge (Photo: Disney)

-There are so many things to see and do during your time at Star Wars: Galaxy’s Edge, and a few of those things require advance planning and reservations, so here’s everything you should know before your visit to that galaxy far, far away.
+There are so many things to see and do during your time at Star Wars: Galaxy’s Edge.
+A few of those things require advanced planning and reservations, so here’s everything you should know before you visit a galaxy far, far away.

 Jump to a Section: